xoofx/xoofx.github.io/resume.md

 ## Backpacking World Tour
 - January 2004 - November 2004 (11 months)

-While working at Societe Generale, I took a sabatical year to do a backpacking trip around the world, all on my own.
-I spent 11 months in Africa (Burkina Faso, Mali, Benin, Togo, Ghana), South-America (Peru, Bolivia, Argentine, Chili), Isla de Pasqua, Taihiti, Australia, Indonesia, Singapur, Thailand, Nepal and India.
-While travelling I was actively writing and updating my website [diteoo.com](http://diteoo.com) (In French, it means *"Where are you?"*)
+While working at Societe Generale, I took a sabbatical year to do a backpacking trip around the world, all on my own.
+I spent 11 months in Africa (Burkina Faso, Mali, Benin, Togo, Ghana), South-America (Peru, Bolivia, Argentine, Chili), Isla de Pasqua, Tahiti, Australia, Indonesia, Singapore, Thailand, Nepal and India.
+While traveling I was actively writing and updating my website [diteoo.com](http://diteoo.com) (In French, it means *"Where are you?"*)
 This travel has considerably transformed my vision of life.

 ## Realtime 3D visualization with GPS for the EDHEC sailing cup
 - November 1995 - April 1996
 - Technologies: `Watcom C++`, `dos4/gw` `Assembly x86`

-With a group of enthousiast computer and electronic students at INSA de Lyon, we built a project to track GPS position of boats in a sailing cup and display them in 3D real-time.
+With a group of enthusiast computer and electronic students at INSA de Lyon, we built a project to track GPS position of boats in a sailing cup and display them in 3D real-time.
 I was the lead developer of the 3D renderer that was using the popular BSP rendering and texture mapping technique at this time.
 The 3D renderer

 ## Demomaking - Amiga
 - 1989 - 1992 (3 years)
 - Technologies: `GFA Basic`, `Assembler 68000`
 - Platform: `Amiga`

-I spent my sparetime learning democoding and developed several dozens of effects (3D, sprites, bspline rendering, plasma/copper bar, character animation...)
+I spent my spare time learning democoding and developed several dozens of effects (3D, sprites, bspline rendering, plasma/copper bar, character animation...)
 I joined the french demoscene group IRIS and released 1 intro and 2 demos ([SpaceDepths](http://www.pouet.net/prod.php?which=2893) and the [Olympia Demo](http://www.pouet.net/prod.php?which=52813))
 I composed also many musics on this platform.

 ___

 # Awards

-- I have been awarded as a **Microsoft Most Valuable Professionnal** for C#/.NET/Visual Studio (2014 - 2016, 3 years)
+- I have been awarded as a **Microsoft Most Valuable Professional** for C#/.NET/Visual Studio (2014 - 2016, 3 years)

 ___